 One common parent response is, “Why should I thank my child for doing her chores?
 They’re supposed to do it.”

-But then, why should our teenager thank us for taking care of them?
+But then, why should our teenagers thank us for taking care of them?
 As parents, this is what we’re supposed to do, right?

 Even though we do what we’re supposed to do as parents, it’s still nice when our kids acknowledge our efforts.
 This is also true for teenagers.
 Thanking them for their efforts is the best way to teach them gratitude.